 Solutions For Sustainable Cities!

-Almost every city needs the same data management tools as every other city.
-How can we help cities work together to be more sustainable, more livable and more resilient?
+Almost every city needs the same data management ^tools^ as every other city.
+How can we help cities work together to be more sustainable and more livable?
 If cities were able to share their solutions with each other, this would multiply their investment by the number of cities participating.
-Each city could develop different functionalities and then 'share' these with each other, massively increasing our planet's collective productivity.
+Each city could develop different functionalities and then 'share' these results with each other, massively increasing our planet's collective productivity.

 Your challenge, simply build a great application that serves some aspect of the OpenCitySmart design and uses NASA's open source virtual globe technology, WebWorldWind.
 By doing this you will advance a platform that allows every city to win!
 This challenge is open to all on our home planet.

 See the 2016 Projects, 2015 Projects, 2014 Projects and 2013 Projects.
 India and China have had top teams in previous years, and Italy every year!
 Even a High School team from Kodiak Alaska won First Place in 2015 and 2016!
 You too can be one of the top teams and take home the NASA Crystal Bull!

 There are two ways to win.
 One is as a University Project (or High School), and the other is as a Professional Project.
 The top three teams in each track, University and Professional, will receive the 'NASA Crystal Bull' award!
 And some cash for the top project in each.